Directrix777/Directrix777.github.io/_posts/2020-10-01-trick_3_toading_trix.markdown

 ```
 I was using that code in quite a few actions, so it made sense to dry things up a bit.

 Wait, hang on!
 That's the trick!
 Drying things up!
 It may seem kind of obvious, but if you notice you're using the same logic a lot, put it in its own method, so you don't have to type out the same code a bajillion and one times.
 I guess the notion of this Trick being a trick was a trick!
 There was a trick here the whole time! *And* I still got to make a pun with my blog title!
-Muahaha
+Muahaha!
+Consider yourself tricked by Trix's tricky Trick! ...Now the word trick sounds weird XD